MINIMALIST LIFESTYLE TIPS: HOW TO EMBRACE MINIMALIST LIVING EVERY DAY

 6. Own less stuff

 Stop buying things you don’t need.
 Decide how much of anything in your home is enough.
 Donate, recycle, or throw away the rest.
-Commit to filling your home with less and owning less in general.
+Commit to filling your home with less stuff and less stress and owning less in general.

 7. Create a calm home

 Busy, cluttered homes not only look busy and cluttered but they feel like that too.
 Home is where the heart is and it’s where most of us spend our time.
-Here are some tips on creating a minimalist home.
+Here are 20 tips on creating a calm and peaceful home.

 8. Make cleaning easier

-Looking after your home needn’t be time-consuming or suck your energy.
-Try these minimalist cleaning routines to help you spend less time cleaning.
+Looking after your home needn’t be time-consuming or drain your energy.
+Try these minimalist cleaning routines to help you spend less time cleaning so you can get on with other things!

 9. Celebrate blank space